Nhousen1/Evershore-CG3DGP-Project/README.md

 - ~~Add particle effects to enhance~~ the bonfire and ~~combat interactions.~~
 - Refine lighting to make scenes more dynamic and to give each area a distinct atmosphere.

+## Checkpoint 3-4:

-## Preliminary Plan for Checkpoint 4:
+Checkpoint 4: (Chapters 14, 15, and 17)

-### SAM: \-Add respawn/replay button to win and lose screens

-\- Experiment with increasing the player’s scale to match the proportions of other scene elements.
+SAM:
+-~~Add death screen prefab that appears on player death event (main menu, restart scene)~~ -~~Add main menu that allows access to all scenes (no options, just play -> select scene)~~ -~~Animate environmental elements such as grass or trees to add life to the scene.~~ -~~Implement sound effects and music, with the soundtrack gradually becoming creepier as the game progresses.~~

-### MARCUS:
+MARCUS:
+-~~Make the dithering shader effect slightly less intense.~~ -~~Update in-game healthbar~~

-\-Finish Player weapon Animations
+-~~Finish Player weapon Animations~~
+-~~Update Oar attack system~~
+-~~Add second weapon~~
+-~~Add weapon UI display~~
+-~~Player Audio (footsteps, hurt, attack)~~
+LIAM:
+- ~~Fix the skeleton walking animation, which currently looks like sliding/skating.~~
+- ~~Fix the throwing animation for the ranged enemy.~~ -~~Fix animation conflicts with multiple enemies at same time.~~
-\-Continue developing the stealth mechanic; start with a simple change such as reducing enemy detection range while the player is moving.
+- ~~Add enemy audio(footsteps, attack, defense, shoot, charge)~~ -~~Continue developing the stealth mechanic; start with a simple change such as reducing enemy detection range while the player is moving.~~

-### LIAM:

-\-Standardize scene hierarchy organization
+## Checkpoint 4 Plan:
+-add additional ending scenes
+-add killing villagers
+-fix up the scene transitions for the various updated versions of scenes that are a bit all over the place -clean up project heiracrchy more
+-add some bonus juice and polish (more soundeffects/particles/deathanimation etc.)
+-add pause menu
+-refine puzzle maps and enemy map

 ## **Instructions for Testing the Project:**
-Please browse through all scenes in Project-3-Submission folder in the Scenes folder.
+Please browse through all scenes in Project-3-Submission folder and the Gameplay Testing secene that is in the Marcus folder both of wich are in the Scenes folder ADDITIONALLY: in the SamPrject4 folder there are more updated scenes with work for submission 4 such as the Forrest4 scene.
 This contains all planed endings (not yet connected), win/lose place holder scenes, the island hub connected to the puzzel test and enemy combat testing scene.

+The Ambient audio

 Player: